 To lose weight, you must create a deficit of calories and this is achieved by burning the ones you eat.
 To be more precise, you need to create a deficit of 3,500 calories to lose 1 pound of fat.
 Surely this involves doing cardio exercises at least four or six days a week during all the time you have free or the one that endures exercising on a given day.
 If, for example, you do an exercise that burns 1,000 calories per day, then it will take you seven days to burn 1 pound of total body fat.
-If at least you had a small belly at the beginning, repeating the cycle indicated daily for three weeks, may be enough to get the flat belly you want.
+If at least you had a small belly at the beginning, repeating the cycle indicated daily for three weeks, maybe enough to get the flat belly you want.

 Exercises to burn calories

-If you have all the time in the world (as well as desire and willpower), then you can do almost any cardio exercise to help you create the calorie deficit, although walking or cycling are not as efficient as others.
+If you have all the time in the world (as well as desire and willpower), then you can do almost any cardio exercise to help you create the calorie deficit, although walking or cycling is not as efficient as others.
 Burn more calories requires more intensity and more time in the exercise.
 Some of the exercises that burn the most calories include running (a 160-pound person burns about 906 calories per hour).
 Cross-country skiing causes a 160-pound person to burn about 600 calories per hour, while swimming causes him to burn around 618 calories.
 Compare this data with walking (which causes you to burn approximately 522 calories per hour).
 The treadmill is an ideal piece of equipment for cardio exercise.

 A safe amount of weekly weight loss is around 2 pounds, which equates to a deficit of about 7,000 calories.
 Sure, you could simply eat the same amount of food you’ve always eaten and simply burn the extra 1,000 calories, but the other way to do that is by reducing the number of calories you consume daily.
 By eliminating about 250 calories per day (roughly the number of calories a soda bottle contains), you can end up with a 1,750-calorie deficit in a week.
 If you burn approximately 500 calories exercising five days a week, then you will be creating a deficit that can help you lose more than 1 pound each week.

 If you find it impossible to exercise for an hour or you can not because of your schedule, you are not alone.
 Fortunately, there is another option for those days when your time is limited.
-High intensity interval training or HIIT is an exercise you can do in just 12 minutes and according to the American College of Sports Medicine, following this routine you can increase your metabolism throughout the day and help your body burn Subcutaneous abdominal fat.
-Warm up for five minutes by walking or jogging, then sprint (run fast) for one minute at approximately 90 percent of your capacity.
+High-intensity interval training or HIIT is an exercise you can do in just 12 minutes and according to the American College of Sports Medicine, following this routine, you can increase your metabolism throughout the day and help your body burn Subcutaneous abdominal fat.
+Warm-up for five minutes by walking or jogging, then sprint (run fast) for one minute at approximately 90 percent of your capacity.
 Go back to walking or jogging for another minute and then repeat the sprint-recover cycle (run fast, recover) for a total of eight times.